OTAKUWeBer/YumeAnime/README.md

 - Displays a custom error message if the requested page is not found.

 ## Future Enhancements
-- User authentication for tracking watched episodes.
-- Commenting and rating system for anime episodes.
 - Improved mobile responsiveness.

 ## License